lgaspari/apex-map-rotation/README.md

 ### Tests

-We use [Jest](https://jestjs.io/) as the testing framework for our application.
+We use [Vitest](https://vitest.dev/) as the testing framework for our application.
 Check your local tests by running the following command:

 ```bash
 npm run test
 ```

-In addition, you may install [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) extension for Visual Studio Code to run tests quickly.
+In addition, you may install [Vitest](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) extension for Visual Studio Code to run tests quickly.

 ### Continuous Integration